 Control your own destiny

-On the subject of controls, Fortnite does offer some really unique tools for players looking to customize their setup - on PC or Console.
+The final of our Fortnite building tips revolves around the subject of controls.
+Fortnite does offer some really unique tools for players looking to customize their setup - on PC or Console.

 While PC players have plenty more keybindings to choose from, console players can change their layout to an option called ‘Builder Pro’ controls within the menu.